oconnor-ryan/E2E2/README.md

 6. Create device migration for users who want to transfer data to a new device/browser.
 The old client must not be able to login as that user after the transfer is complete.

 ## Current Bugs
+1. If a user opens multiple tabs for the web app, it will try to establish a persistant WebSocket connection for each tab, meaning that all notifications will be sent to each tab.
+This is fine by itself, but issues may occur when each tab tries to store the message received into IndexedDB: one tab will successfully save it while the other will throw an error stating that there is duplicate data.
+As a temporary fix, the server will prevent an account from making multiple WebSocket connections, but this can be annoying to the end user since only one tab can send and receive messages.

+Solutions:
+- Add better error handling for handling duplicate data.
+The browser should not display any error when receiving duplicate messages and should render them appropriately on all tabs.
+- Use a service worker or shared worker to keep one WebSocket connection alive per browser.
+This would work great, but SharedWorkers only work in Desktop browsers and Firefox does not have support for importing ES Modules in Service Workers(HOWEVER, Typescript can transpile to use UMD modules, which is a valid format that can be imported into a ServiceWorker.
+Consider converting client-side code to use UMD module system so that the ServiceWorker can import the scripts it needs)

 ## Objectives to Consider